-Persons of "extraordinary ability," "outstanding researchers or professors" or people on “national interest” may apply for permanent resident status through the EB-1 program without applying for a labor certification from the Department of Labor, which can take years to obtain.
+Persons of "extraordinary ability," "outstanding researchers or professors" or people on “national interest” may apply for permanent resident status through the Extraordinary Ability program without applying for a labor certification from the Department of Labor, which can take years to obtain.
 Extraordinary ability applicants do not need to be sponsored by an employer.
 However, outstanding researchers must have an employment offer.
 "National Interest" applicants do not need sponsorship.

 Extraordinary ability.
 This classification is available to a person who is one of the small percentage who has risen to the very top of his/her field in the sciences, arts, or business.